Send a Query to Lori Galvin at Aevitas Creative Management

 Notes:

 Take advantage of all the excellent resources for writers out there, many with online access.
-Organizations and sites like AWP (Association of Writers and Writing Programs), WritersHelpingWriters.net, Loft Literary Center (with online classes), Grub St., or if you have a speciality like mysteries or thrillers check out Sisters in Crime, International Thriller Writers (ITW), Horror--HWA (Horror Writers of America) as well as podcasts and newsletters The Sh*t No One Tells You About Writing, Book Riot, The 5 a.m.
+Organizations and sites like AWP (Association of Writers and Writing Programs), WritersHelpingWriters.net, Loft Literary Center (with online classes), Grub St., or if you have a speciality like mysteries or thrillers check out Sisters in Crime, International Thriller Writers (ITW), Horror--HWA (Horror Writers of America), Historical Novel Society, as well as podcasts and newsletters The Sh*t No One Tells You About Writing, Book Riot, The 5 a.m.
 Writers Club, The 7 a.m.
 Writers Club...there are lots more.
+Check out substack for more information.
+I recently stumbled on the author Andrea Bartz's substack, Get It Right, where she has a wonderful list of actual query lettters that have secured authors representation.

-TIP: Read your pages aloud--no matter the genre, you'll be able to 'hear' when something isn't smooth, when it's overwritten, when you've overused a word too many times, and more.
+TIP: Read your pages aloud--no matter the genre, you'll be able to 'hear' when something isn't smooth, when it's overwritten, when you've overused a word or phrase too many times, and more.

-I've signed many authors from querymanager.
-Some of these authors got passed over by many agents.
+Signing Writers.
+I've signed and sold the work of many authors through this platform.
+Some of these authors got passed over by other agents.
 It's not necessarily because I have a good eye (though I do!), it's because the authors never gave up and have continued to work on their craft and have made it so much better that when it was sent to my inbox, it was ready.
 If an agent gives you feedback, take it under consideration.

 I don't have the capacity to respond personally to every query I receive.
 But if I do have any specifics that I think will be meaningful, I try to include them.